-Anterior compartment syndrome, also known as anterior shin splints arises when the big muscle on the outside front of the lower leg becomes too big for the sheath that surrounds it. causing pain.
+Anterior compartment syndrome, also known as anterior shin splints occurs when the big muscle on the outside front of the lower leg becomes too big for the sheath that surrounds it. causing pain.
 Here we explain both acute and chronic anterior compartment syndrome.

 Anterior compartment syndrome treatment

-Severe acute compartment syndrome is a medical emergency and professional medical attention should be sought as soon as possible.
+Severe acute compartment syndrome – is a medical emergency.
+You should seek professional medical attention as soon as possible.
 This is especially true if pain gets progressively worse even you are not exercising.
 If you leave it then long-term damage to nerves or muscle can occur due to restricted blood flow.

 Training methods, running gait, type of shoe should also be considered as the wrong type of running shoe can cause or make the condition worse.
-See a specialist running shoe retailer for advice on what is best for your type of feet.
+See a specialist running shoe retailer for advice on choosing running shoes for your type of feet.